 Ever since I was a little kid, I wanted to live in Manhattan.
 The gritty, bustling, edgy city I saw in movies and on television was always attractive to me.
-I was so desperate to go that I looked at loads of hotels in manhattan until finally my dad brought me with him on a business trip to the Big Apple when I was ten, the deal was sealed: I was going to live here when I grew up.
+When my dad brought me with him on a business trip to the Big Apple when I was ten, the deal was sealed: I was going to live here when I grew up.
 And after I graduated from college, I fulfilled a dream and moved here.

 As an aspiring actor who waited tables, tended bar and frankensteined an income with other odd jobs, I was always able to make it work.
 When a hobby in web design started paying the bills and a career as a working actor didn’t, a new journey began that enabled me to call my own shots and stay in the city I loved.
 Gradually, the work expanded into other directions, including graphic design, copywriting, social media and consulting.
 Clients came to the table with budgets that were commensurate with the cost of living here, and I really enjoyed the work.
 Things were good.

 As rents went up, client budgets went down.
 And while budgets went down, expectations rose.
 People looking for creative services demanded more while paying the same or less, expecting a white-glove Bergdorf-Goodman personal shopping experience with an H&M budget.
 For a while, I thought it was just me.
 But it was also happening with every other creative freelancer I knew: filmmakers, graphic designers, artists, copywriters, photographers… everyone was being asked to produce more in exchange for the same or a smaller paycheck.
 There was an all-out assault on the creative class, made worse by unparalleled economic disparity.